-One of the key features over the next two or three decades will be the increased interaction between fully manned ships, reduced manned ships and autonomous vessels in shared water spaces and how big data, new sensors and data analytics provides an opportunity to improve navigation safety as well as shipping efficiency.
+One of the key developments in the marine environment over the next two decades will be the increased interaction between fully manned ships, reduced manned ships and autonomous vessels in congested waterways.
+The introduction of new sensors, big data and data analytics provides an opportunity to improve navigation safety as well as shipping efficiency.

 Our DNV certified maritime simulator is ideal for ship officer and marine pilotage training.
 Meeting international standards for maritime training, BMT's REMBRANDT can play a crucial role for the initial training of new entry pilots, continued professional development for experienced pilots and ship handling manoeuvring training for ship officers.

 Using a marine navigation simulator to investigate complex piloting and manoeuvring procedures in a simulated environment can enhance maritime operations, improve marine pilot decision-making and reduce risk.
-Maritime simulation studies can range from the development of new ports through to manoeuvring large vessels in restricted channels.
+Maritime simulation studies can be undertaken for the development of new ports through to manoeuvring large vessels in restricted channels.